 Disclaimer: This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 My participation in this program comes at no added cost for you, and commissions earned help support my small business.
 You can learn more here.

 While Halloween has yet to arrive, Christmas is already on many parents' minds.
 With supply chain issues prominent, and experts recommending starting your shopping early, many of us have already started preparing for the holidays.
 But staying organized this far in advance is TOUGH.
-What are the best holiday shopping tips for 2021?
+What are the best holiday shopping tips for getting deals this year?
 How can you get the best deals on Christmas toys?
 When should you ideally be shopping to ensure you get that hot toy?
 Here are some tips for how to keep yourself on track and get everything on your family's wish list this holiday season!

 Many experts are recommending to start your shopping now.
 It may seem early, but high demand and supply shortages may mean that hot toy won't be around later.
 While it may feel more advisable to wait for Black Friday deals, there are plenty available now (and no guarantee those deals will be around later, since high demand often means higher cost).
 ABC News offers some great tips for getting you the best deals, now, and recommends not waiting until Black Friday.